orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Input commitment is not input truth.

+Input provenance is not input truth.

 A valid envelope can preserve a false input perfectly.

+A strong decision envelope can hide weak input capture if provenance is not separately declared.

 A single NDC score is not sufficient when adversarial objectives differ.